cxli233/Online_R_learning/README.md

 lukli@ucdavis.edu

 # Content
-This repository has 10 activities:
+This repository has 12 activities:

-1) Design custom palette in R
+1) Data wrangling with dplyr and tidyr
 2) Formatting ggplots – faceting, scales, guides, and themes
+3) Design custom palette in R

-3) One-way ANOVA and the compact letter display
+4) One-way ANOVA and the compact letter display
+5) What to do when ANOVA assumption fails
-4) Randomized block design ANOVA
+6) Randomized block design ANOVA

-5) Multifactorial deign ANOVA and interactions
+7) Multifactorial deign ANOVA and interactions
-6) Repeated measures ANOVA
+8) Repeated measures ANOVA
-7) Split field and nested experimental design
+9) Split field and nested experimental design

-8) Correlation and linear regression
+10) Correlation and linear regression
-9) Polynomial curve fitting
+11) Polynomial curve fitting
-10) Logistic regression
+12) Logistic regression

-This first two units focus on how to make pretty plots.
+This first three units focus on how to tidy data and pretty plots.

-Units 3 - 7 focus on ANOVA and Tukey tests.
+Units 4 - 9 focus on ANOVA and Tukey tests.

-Units 8 - 10 focus on regression.
+Units 10 - 12 focus on regression.

 Formal math is kept to minimum.
 The series focus on basic concepts, interpretation and execution in R.